Space Technology

 Pre-Application Procedure

 Preapplication coordination is required.
-Environmental impact information is not required for this program.
-An environmental impact assessment is not required for this listing.
-This program is excluded from coverage under E.O.
-12372.
-See individual funding opportunity announcements to determine if Notice of Intent and/or Phase 1 proposals are required.
-All Principle Investigators and Co-Investigators are required to register in NASA Solicitation and Proposal Integration and Review System (NSPIRS) https://nspires.nasaprs.com/external.
+See individual funding opportunity announcements to determine if Notice of Intent and/or multi-phase proposals are required.
+All Principal Investigators and Co-Investigators are required to register in NASA Solicitation and Proposal Integration and Review System (NSPIRES) https://nspires.nasaprs.com/external.

 Application Procedure

 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
 General application processes and procedures are found in the NASA Proposers Guide.
-Review the individual funding opportunity announcement and updates for specific application procedures, including requirements for intent to apply and phase 1/phase 2 applications.
+Review the individual funding opportunity announcement and updates for specific application procedures, including requirements for intent to apply and multi-phase applications.

 Award Procedure